 Having a Business Transition Plan

-As the entrepreneur looking to sell and transition out of being a business owner, it’s not a quick process.
+As the entrepreneur looking to sell and transition out of being a business owner, it’s not a quick process, and it is never too early to plan one too.
 It can even drag on if the buyer wants the seller to continue in an active role in the business in some capacity.
 At the end of the day, however, it all needs to make sense to the entrepreneur and the best way to do that is to build a transition plan.

 When transitioning the ownership of a business there are many options.
 An outright sale to a buyer is one of the most obvious but there are 4 other possible options.
-These are selling the business to the employees through an ESOP program, sell through a Charitable Trust, transfer to a family member and sell to a partner.
+These are selling the business to the employees through an ESOP program, selling through a Charitable Trust, transferring to a family member, and selling to a partner.
 In certain circumstances, the owner could take the business public and sell his interest via an Initial Public Offering or IPO but most businesses would not meet the criteria including handling the associated costs.

 A quality Transition Plan is all about success.
 Its ultimate goal is to ensure that the business and the owner move from one state to the next.
 The best analogy I like is that it’s like juggling two snowflakes.
 Every snowflake is unique because of temperature, the absence or inclusion of a piece of dirt, the number of water molecules, spins of electrons, hydrogen, oxygen, etc. So too is a business and its owner.
 To preserve and maintain the business and protect its uniqueness it must be treated carefully and properly.
 The same applies to the owner.
 The owner can live without the business and the business can live without the owner as long as proper care and attention are given to each so when the next owner comes along with their uniqueness, like another snowflake, it has to make sure it can mesh with the business and both be successful.